 This is such a different flavor profile from the pizza you are used to.
 I actually think it’s the perfect pizza for winter since it’s a bit more hearty and creamy.
 Betsy and I are in love with this guy.

 One thing I did notice though is that cold white pizza tends to be not as good as leftover red sauce pizza.
-The cream sauce just kind of congeals and it isn’t excellent.
+The White Pizza Sauce just kind of congeals and it isn’t excellent.
 You can reheat a piece in the oven for a few minutes though and it comes back to life in no time.

 Any white pizza fans out there?
 Leave a comment!